truffle-box/nft-box/README.md

 To use the box follow the instructions below.
 - Add the contructor arguements to `deployer` function in `2_deploy_contracts.js`.
   The URI for your NFT images must be passed as the first argument.
-  The `name` and `symbol` of the toke will be passed a the second and third respectively.
+  The `name` and `symbol` of the token will be passed a the second and third respectively.

 - After migrating your contracts head to the `client` directory and run `npm run start` to view the application in your `http://localhost:3000/`.
 - Connect your wallet and mint your first NFT!